Review: American Express Gold Card

 - Make a flight booking via the Amex Travel portal that would cost $600 in cash.
 A prepaid hotel booking would only get you a $420 stay.

-What are the other benefits of the American Express Gold Card?
+Additional benefits of the American Express Gold Card

 - $100 Resy Credit: Get up to $100 in statement credits each calendar year after you pay with the American Express(R) Gold Card to dine at U.S. Resy restaurants or make other eligible Resy purchases.
 That's up to $50 in statement credits semi-annually.
 Enrollment required.